TwoFistedJustice/ADandD-Stat-Lookup-1e2e/readme.md

 **Advanced Dungeons and Dragons 1e & 2e Character Record Stats Lookups**

+**In a Nutshell**
+It does all of your initial character stat look ups and makes sure your rolled stats meet class and race requirements for first and second edition Advanced Dungeons and Dragons.
+You must roll your own dice.
+No computer can simulate RPG dice rolls because magic.

+The first and second editions of the game are largely interchangeable.
+Second edition is really just a more clearly defined version of the first edition.
+The rules are the same.
+The stats are the same.
+There were some changes, which were just syntactical sugar.

+The app collates look ups from first edtion Dungeon Master Guide, Player Handbook, and Unearthed Arcana and takes a bit from the  second editon DM's Guide and Player's Handbook wherever it does the same thing faster and better.

 **Legal Stuff:**
 Dungeons and Dragons and Advanced Dungeons and Dragons are property of Wizards of the Coast. http://company.wizards.com/